-Unlike other medications that patients take in MAT, Suboxone was created primarily for treating people with opioid-related addictions.
-Suboxone is made up of a combination of buprenorphine and naloxone, which block opioid cravings and reverse the effects of opioids on the nervous system.
-This FDA-approved medication binds to opioid receptors, which alleviates withdrawal symptoms and ultimately reduces the chance of relapsing.
+Unlike other medications that patients take in MAT, Suboxone treatment was created primarily for opioid-related addictions.
+Suboxone is a combination of two other medications— buprenorphine and naloxone.
+Both of these medications reduce cravings and help heal the nervous system from the effects of opioid abuse.
+This FDA-approved medication binds to opioid receptors, which alleviates withdrawal symptoms and ultimately reduces the possibility of relapse.

 Solution Focused Therapy

 As the name implies, solution-focused therapy prioritizes finding solutions to your problems via goal-setting.
 Much like your motivations in motivational interviewing, we’ll use these goals, along with your strengths and skills, to aid your Suboxone treatment and recovery.

 Yes—Suboxone prescriptions can be habit-forming.
 However, in addiction treatment, we help our patients use this medication to find recovery, not a new addiction.
 At Affinity Healthcare Group, we’ll provide the support and guidance you need to use the medication properly and take the next steps toward recovery.

 Suboxone doesn’t cause false positives because it doesn’t show up on most drug tests for opiates.
 However, it will show up on a drug test if the panel is testing for either buprenorphine or naloxone.